15 Easy World Book Day Costumes for Teachers

 - (optional) Mr Bump book on a string

 Just wear the black t-shirt and leggings combination, then add some bandages around your middle.

-We suggest keeping a copy of “Mr Bump” around your neck just to make it SUPER clear that you haven’t just been in an accident!
+We suggest keeping a copy of “Mr Bump” around your neck just to make it SUPER clear that you haven’t just been in an Something that happens unintentionally.!

 Golden Ticket Costume

-We love this idea from teacher Kat – she dressed as a golden ticket from Charlie and the Chocolate Factory!
+We Feelings of affection for your family. this Something imagined or creative to solve a problem or design a product…. from teacher Kat – she dressed as a golden ticket from Charlie and the Chocolate Factory!

 For this golden ticket costume you need:

 - yellow pillow case

 - sharpies or A natural or man-made woven or knitted material, that is made from plant fibres, animal fur or synthetic material…. pens (black)